python-ugame/ugame-docs/tutorial.rst

 Clean Slate
 ===========

-We don't want anything to interfere in our tutorial, so lets start with making sure that everybody is starting with the same state.
+We don't want anything to interfere in our tutorial, so let's start with making sure that everybody is starting with the same state.
 There are probably some files on your µGame right now — perhaps a demo program it came with, perhaps the remnants of earlier experimentation.
 Please copy those files somewhere safe